cake-build/cake/README.md

 The Cake engine is pretty much done, but there are still improvements to be made.
 I'm still experimenting with the script API to make it as easy and intuitive as possible, so expect changes along the road.

-Currently basic MSBuild, xUnit, NuGet, compression and basic file system operations are implemented, but more features such as ILMerge, NUnit, MSTest support are planned.
+Currently basic MSBuild, xUnit, NuGet, ILMerge, NUnit, MSTest, compression and file system operations are implemented, but more features are planned.
 The full roadmap can be found [here](https://github.com/cake-build/cake/issues/milestones).

 For more information and examples of how to use Cake, see the [Wiki](https://github.com/cake-build/cake/wiki).